 What does all of this look like in action?
 A case study in inclusion and translanguaging:

-In conclusion, Ash reported, “Having a deaf student in the class, I prioritized my lesson planning with, ‘How do I get everyone to the table and able to partake in this meal?’”
-Although Ash no longer has a deaf student in their class, they are “still using that muscle—to make sure everyone has a way in and a way out.”
+In conclusion, Ash reported, “Having a d/Deaf student in the class, I prioritized my lesson planning with, ‘How do I get everyone to the table and able to partake in this meal?’”
+Although Ash no longer has a d/Deaf student in their class, they are “still using that muscle—to make sure everyone has a way in and a way out.”

 For a fascinating discussion of translanguaging among d/Deaf people, check out this article, Translanguaging and the Senses: The Case of Deaf Signers.